 - Certifying the contents of private chats.

-- Establishing the fact that an email was received or sent.
+- Establishing whether an email was actually received or sent.

-- Establishing the fact that a document was modified on a specific computer and showing the editing history for the document.
+- Establishing whether a document was modified on a specific computer and showing its editing history.

 - Establishing the fact that a user performed a sequence of tasks on a computer.

-Figure 7.
-Using Belkasoft Evidence Center to certify chats
+Figure 14.
+Using Belkasoft X to certify chats

-With Belkasoft, you can not only extract email data from various sources, but you can also instruct the tool to present the results of its analysis in a convenient format.
+With Belkasoft, you can not only extract email data from various sources, but you can also instruct the tool to present the results of its analysis in a convenient layout.

-Belkasoft Evidence Center provides comprehensive information on a document's metadata (that lies in the file itself) and details on the metadata from the file system.
+Belkasoft X provides comprehensive information on a document's metadata (data that lies within the file itself) and details on the metadata from the file system.
 With the file recovery function, a researcher can reconstruct events to events showing changes made to a file.

-Besides finding and presenting users' browsing histories, Belkasoft Evidence Center provides recovered web data, search queries, and clogged or broken items.
+Besides finding and presenting the users' browsing histories, Belkasoft X provides recovered web data, search queries, and clogged or broken items.

-Figure 11.
-A user's timeline displayed in Belkasoft Evidence Center
+Figure 18.
+A user's timeline displayed in Belkasoft X

 You can use the Timeline function to view a user history.
 This way, information corresponding to a user's activity can be presented as a graph or in a tabular format.

 It is imperative that technical specialists acquire sufficient knowledge and skills in eDiscovery.
-This way, they get to help clients and interested parties through the discovery process while arming them with information, data and analysis points, and the higher level of understanding that is needed to win cases or achieve the best legal outcomes.
+This way, they can effectively help clients and interested parties through the discovery process while arming them with necessary information, data and analysis points.
+The higher the level of understanding the better your chances to win cases and achieve the best legal outcomes.

-With regards to the methods, processes, and events described in this paper, Belkasoft Evidence Center is equipped with all the functions a technical expert needs to conduct comprehensive research along these lines: collecting digital evidence, analyzing information, and then presenting the results in a court (or to a client).
+With regards to the methods, processes, and events described in this paper, Belkasoft Evidence Center X is equipped with all the functionality a technical expert needs to conduct comprehensive research, like: collecting digital evidence, analyzing information, and then presenting the results in a court (or to a client).

 Different organizations—especially law enforcement agencies, military and security bodies, and private firms—trust and use Belkasoft products.
-The results of research and forensics tasks conducted in Belkasoft Evidence Center have repeatedly been accepted and used in courts as evidence.
+The results of research and forensics tasks conducted in Belkasoft X have repeatedly been accepted and used in courts as evidence.